 - Communicating Effectively with your Mentor/Advisor: Managing a healthy and productive mentor/mentee or advisor/advisee relationship

 - Research Skills: Strategies for successfully navigating academic research

 Request a Workshop or Studio from a Peer Learning Consultant

 Curriculum Designers are undergraduate or graduate students, responsible for the creation of presentation, workshop, studio, and academic programming content, as well as academic skills handouts and other asynchronous resources.
 They also brainstorm and develop innovative ideas and re-envision existing materials into a more accessible and engaging manner for students.

 Program Coordinators are responsible for managing and facilitating academic skills events such as our study halls and time management refreshers.
 They are also responsible for managing the logistics for academic programming, events, workshops, study halls, and academic studios.
 They provide administrative support for the other four divisions and ensure operational efficiency of the Peer Learning Consultant Program.

-PLCs in the Special Projects Division will be responsible for the creation, administration, and development of specialized projects within the Peer Learning Consultant Program, with each PLC chosen for oversight of a specific project.
-The Special Projects Division offers interested students the opportunity to set their own schedules and freedom to pursue independent work, as well as assigned tasks, that are both relevant to programmatic needs and their personal expertise, all in the spirit of continuous improvement of the PLCP.
-Current examples of roles that fall under the Special Projects Division include Graphic Designer and Data Analyst.
+PLCs in the Strategy and Operations Divisionare esponsible for the creation, administration, and development of specialized projects within the Peer Learning Consultant Program, with each PLC chosen for oversight of a specific project.
+The Strategy and Operations Division offers interested students the opportunity to set their own schedules and freedom to pursue independent work, as well as assigned tasks, that are both relevant to programmatic needs and their personal expertise, all in the spirit of continuous improvement of the PLCP.
+Current examples of roles that fall under this division include Graphic Designer and Frontend Web Developers.